moo-the-cow/docker-streaming/README.md

 I'm not documenting this much because technicians should be fine to read the docker compose yaml

-just a hint you need to replace [OBS-IP] with the actual ip
+just a hint you need to replace OBS_IP with the actual ip and the STREAM_ID with your own